AckeeCZ/configuru/README.md

 Configuru is a library for configuration management.
 Merge default project configuration with your user config, you can link yo your project.
 Atop of that, override your configuration with system environment variables.

 - :relieved: Tailored for multi-developer comfort
-- :sparkles: Cast and transforms inputs to correct type
+- :sparkles: Cast and transforms inputs to the correct type
 - :blue_heart: Typescript friendly
 - :muscle: Designed for multi-environment apps
 - :see_no_evil: Anonymized configuration for logger